 An SN1 reaction is not much affected by the nature of the nucleophile.
 This is because of the inherent mechanism of SN1 to produce a carbocation.
 Since the carbocation can attract any compound that can donate an electron pair, the nature of the nucleophile will not matter.

-Unlike in the SN2 reaction where the solvent affects the reaction by stabilizing or destabilizing the nucleophile, in the SN1 reaction, affects the reaction by stabilizing or destabilizing the carbocation intermediate.
-Polar solvents are preferred as it can stabilize the intermediate.
+Unlike in the SN2 reaction where the solvent affects the reaction by stabilizing or destabilizing the nucleophile, in the SN1 reaction, it affects the reaction by stabilizing or destabilizing the carbocation intermediate.
+Polar solvents are preferred as they can stabilize the intermediate.

 Another important reaction of alkyl halide is the elimination reaction.
 Elimination reaction involves the elimination of HX and, in the process, forms multiple bonds.
 Elimination reactions proceed following Zaitsev’s rule which states that elimination reactions generally give the more stable alkene product.
-Stability of alkene products here refers to the number of alkyl substituents around the carbon double bond.
+The stability of alkene products here refers to the number of alkyl substituents around the carbon double bond.
 The more highly substituted alkene product predominates.
-Just like in nucleophilic substitution, elimination reactions may proceed through different mechanisms: E1, E2 and E1cB.
+Just like in nucleophilic substitution, elimination reactions may proceed through different mechanisms: E1, E2, and E1cB.

 E1 reactions, just like the SN1 reaction, involve the formation of a carbocation intermediate.
 The reaction proceeds with heating involved.
 When the carbocation is formed, it is much easier for the nucleophile to attack the H attached to the C adjacent to the C where the halogen is attached.
 The alkene is then produced in the process.